mriot/gw2-no-recall-mech/README.md

 ### Notifications

-Sometimes if you start the tool and then immediately tab into the game, the first notification will fail to show but the keybind should still be suppressed (if you are playing as a mechanist).
+Sometimes if you start the tool and then immediately tab into the game, the **first** notification may fail to show but the keybind will still be suppressed.

-### Keybinds
+### Keybind blocking

-Keybinds in GW2 function even when additional keys are pressed simultaneously, enabling you to walk while casting a skill.
+In GW2, keybinds function even when other keys are pressed simultaneously, allowing you to walk while casting a skill.
-However, suppressing specific keybinds can be a bit challenging.
-This tool identifies all simultaneously pressed keys and checks if your hotkey is among them.
+This, however, makes it a bit challenging to suppress specific keybinds.
+To address this, the tool identifies all simultaneously pressed keys and checks if your hotkey is among them.
-If so, the keypress event will be suppressed.
+If that's the case, the keypress event will be suppressed.

 As a result, if you continuously hold your hotkey down, subsequent keypresses will not be detected by the game.

-In my tests, this wasn't really an issue.
-In fact I barely noticed it at all as you typically tap the hotkey briefly by accident rather than holding it down for extended periods.
+However, in my tests, this wasn't really an issue.
+In fact I didn't even notice it at all as you typically tap the hotkey briefly by accident rather than holding it down for extended periods.

 ## FAQ